-For more information: varusmies.fi
+▶ Further information: intti.fi

 Divers

 The Navy Diving School trains FDF divers in the Coastal Brigade in Upinniemi.
 The selection is held during week 35.
 The selection exams include physical fitness tests and the applicant will have a Medical Examination, an aptitude test and an interview.
 The applicant's fitness class must be A. The requirement concerning vision is 1.0 in both eyes and normal colour vision.
 Previous diving experience is not required.